 Where to stay in Figueira da Foz

 I’m slightly obsessed with the small guesthouse we stayed in at Figueira da Foz.
-In the remodel they took the bones, features and history and turned it into cute details throughout the space.
-Plus, the breakfast was the best I’ve had in Portugal.
+In the remodel they took the bones, features and history of the space and turned it into cute details throughout the space.
+Old papers have been framed, and the library is filled with stories.
+Plus, the breakfast at Bacharéis Charming House was the best I’ve ever had in Portugal.

 How to get to Figueira da Foz